Money for Nothing (album): Details

 The first track on the album, "Sultans of Swing", which was the group's first hit single, was re-released as a single in the UK in November 1988 to promote the album.

 The album was remastered and reissued with the rest of the Dire Straits catalogue in 1996 for most of the world outside the United States, before being deleted in 1998 and replaced by another compilation, Sultans of Swing: The Very Best of Dire Straits.

 The cover art is a screenshot taken from the "Money for Nothing" music video.
+The version of the song included on the album omits the controversial Verse 2 lyrics entirely.

 A newly-remastered version of the compilation was issued in the UK to streaming platforms and on vinyl on 17 June 2022.
 This reissued vinyl includes the live version of "Telegraph Road" omitted from the original vinyl release.
 The version issued to streaming services originally included an alternate version of "Sultans of Swing" used for release as a single in 1978, before being replaced with the album version.

 Track listing

-All songs written by Mark Knopfler, except where noted.
+All songs written by Mark Knopfler, except the intro to "Tunnel of Love" (extract from "The Carousel Waltz" by Rodgers & Hammerstein) and "Money for Nothing" by Mark Knopfler and Sting.